 Web localisation will play a big role in this for any brand with international markets but the nature of website localisation is also going to change.
 Today we’re looking at five technology trends that are changing the way we approach localising for the web.

-One: The rise of personal assistants
+A. The rise of personal assistants

 Apple has Siri, Google has Google Assistant and just about all the tech giants have their own AI-powered personal assistant apps.
-There’s Facebook M, Microsoft’s Cortana, Amazon’s Alexa and countless others.
+There’s Facebook M, Microsoft’s Cortana, Alexa and countless others.
 This is the direction the web is headed and we’ll soon be doing most of our online business through these applications.

-The nature of these apps is going to change web localisation drastically.
+The nature of these apps is going to change website localisation drastically.
 Instead of working like a traditional search engine, these platforms tend to pull snippets of content from around the web.
 So your first move when localising pages and content will soon be understanding which personal assistant apps people are using in your target markets and optimising for each of them.
 Which, in many cases will mean making your brand present on third party sites – like Google Maps, Yelp, Wikipedia, etc – where content is pulled from.

-Two: Voice search is finally taking off
+B. Voice search is finally taking off

 Apple and Google both brought voice search to smartphones back in 2011 but the technology didn’t make the biggest of impacts.
 At least not yet anyway, but the big voice transition is coming as personal assistant apps, chatbots and other voice-powered platforms hit the market.